-Entry Limit: One craft per school: may be an individual or group project

-Spending Limit: \$45.00 max.
+Entry Limit: One craft per school: may be an individual or group project Spending Limit: \$60.00 max.
 (Items used from home must be accounted for, given a monetary value, and included with receipts.)

 A craft is the creation of something new and unique.
 It should be representative of a style or genre, without being a copy or model of an existing item or structure; however, it must relate to German culture.
 Contestants must create all projects from scratch.
 No kits.
 The craft must be clearly named, e.g. Dom, Kuckucksuhr, Trachtenhut, etc. and it should include a backdrop or diorama.
 Project should include some form of documentation showing the style or genre that the student is trying to use, e.g. gothic style cathedrals, Black Forest cuckoo clock, crocheted article in Bavarian colors, etc. Possible entries are by no means limited to examples cited within these rules.
 Documentation should include appropriate citation of sources.
 Photos of the various stages of the creation process would also be helpful to the judges in determining if the project was actually constructed by the contestant(s).
 Receipts for expenses must also be included in the documentation.
 Each entry should have a card with the name(s) of the contestant(s), the school, the city, and the category "Crafts" on it.

-Digital Logo Design: (Digital Submission Event)
+Digital Logo Design: (Virtual Event)

-Entry Limit: 1 entry per school (may be an individual or group project)
+Entry Limit: 2 entries per school: may be an individual or group project - entries must be submitted by 2 separate contestants or groups of contestants